 As a professional, you might want an entire apartment, then expect to pay from 500 to 1,000 EUR for a one-bedroom flat.

-Food is quite affordable and very high quality, especially if shopping in the discounters such as Lidl, Aldi, Netto.
+Food is quite affordable and very high quality, especially if shopping in the discounters such as Lidl, Aldi, and Netto.

-The average costs of living for student/single person on the budget range between 800 – 1,000 EUR/month, including accommodation.
+The average living costs for a student/single person on the budget range between 800 – 1,000 EUR/month, including accommodation.

 The average prices accordingly to the Numbeo: